-Our blog is the #1 resource for frontrunners who want to measure and improve their environmental impact.
+Our knowledge blog is the #1 resource for frontrunners who want to measure and improve their environmental impact.
 Don’t want to miss an update?
-Subscribe to our weekly Environmental Update!
+Subscribe to our bi-weekly Environmental Newsletter!

 Subscribe to the Environmental Update: